Keeping West Virginia's Water Wild, Woolly, and Wonderful

 CBF has long advocated for robust federal funding for the Chesapeake Bay Program, CREP, and other Farm Bill conservation programs.

 Another source of funds was the Fish and Wildlife Service’s Partners for Fish and Wildlife Program.
 The program offers financial and technical help available to private landowners, like the Yankeys, who want to improve wildlife habitat on their land.
-On Wilding Wooly Farm, they’re protecting wood turtle habitat.
+On Wilding Woolly Farm, they’re protecting wood turtle habitat.

 The Yankeys partnered with TU about a year and a half ago to install roughly 4,500 feet of fence on their farm.
 The fencing allowed them to set aside the best pastureland for their Highland cattle and sheep to graze—and keep the animals off the 23 acres where they planted 1,096 native tree seedlings in two days.